Most new Brand Managers mistakenly think this role is about managing others, but more importantly, you must transition from do-er to owner.

 Advice:

-You can put them on safe, comfortable businesses, but you wouldn’t put them on the turn around or new products.
-Ambiguity is a type of pressure that not all of us are capable of handling, especially when they see uncertainty and time pressure work against each other.
+You can put them on safe, comfortable businesses, but you wouldn’t put them on the turnaround or new products.
+Ambiguity is a type of pressure that not all of us are capable of handling, especially when we see uncertainty and time pressure work against each other.
 Don’t ever settle for “ok” just because of a deadline.
 Always push for great.

 You have to learn to handle ambiguity.
-It would be best if you revelled in ambiguity.
+It would be best if you reveled in ambiguity.
 Have fun with it.
 Be patient with ideas.
-Never be afraid of an idea and never kill it quickly.
+Never be afraid of an idea, and never kill it quickly.
 As a leader, find ways to ask great questions instead of giving quick answers.
 Watch the signals you send that may suck the creative energy out of your team.

-When you find a way to stay comfortable in the “ambiguity zone,” the ideas get better, whether it’s the time pressure that forces the thinking to be simpler or whether it’s the performance pressure forces us to push for the best idea.
-So my recommendation to you is to hold your breath sometimes and see if the work gets better.
+When you find a way to stay comfortable in the “ambiguity zone,” the ideas get better, whether it’s the time pressure that forces the thinking to be simpler or the performance pressure that forces us to push for the best idea.
+So I recommend holding your breath sometimes and seeing if the work gets better.

 5. Bad people manager